 Mark 11:24 states, “I say to you, whatever things you ask when you pray, believe that you receive them, and you will have them.”

-We think it would be helpful to define the term faith as it relates to prayer.
+We think it would be helpful, before we continue, to define the term faith as it relates to prayer.
 Woodrow Kroll provides the following perspective on page 68 of his book entitled When God Doesn’t Answer:

 I define faith as confidence in the righteous character of God that fosters trust and hope even when our circumstances foster doubt and despair.
 Isn’t that what prayer is about?
 Our circumstances look grim, so we pray to God in faith, trusting his righteous character to do what is best for us.

-Robbins, in his Internet article, provides the following additional perspective regarding faith:
+Robbins, in his previously cited Internet article, provides the following additional perspective regarding faith:

 We cannot please God without faith.
 Prayer is not merely “begging” from God.
 It is “believing” God and His Word!
 Faith will come forth and grow as we devote our attention to the Word of God (Romans 10:17).
 Our faith can also be “built up,” by praying in the Holy Spirit (Jude 1:20).